blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 # Stupidities

-- Sun will moves to the resting place, and will ask the permission of Allah to rise
+- Sun will moves to the resting place, and will ask the permission of Allah to rise.
+Interpretation of Verse 36.28.
 	- Sun sets in a spring of warm water
-		- **Sunan Abi Dawud 4002 (Book 32, Hadith 34)**
+		- **Sunan Abi Dawud 4002 (Dialects and Readings of the Qur'an (Kitab Al-Huruf Wa Al-Qira'at), Hadith 34)**
-	- Sun glides under it reaches its resting place under Allah's Throne, and prostrates until it's asked to rise
+	- Sun glides under it reaches its resting place under Allah's Throne, and prostrates until it's asked to rise, when it will go to the rising place.
+Then, it will be asked to go in the other direction
 		- **Sahih Muslim 159a (The Book of Faith, Hadith 304)**
+	- Sun always prostrates under Allah's Throne.
+Then it always prostrates and asks permission to rise, and it will be permitted.
+But one day, it will be denied the permission, and will be asked to rise in the other direction.
+		- **Sahih al-Bukhari 3199 (Characteristic of the sun and the moon, Hadith 10)**
 	- The fixed course of the sun (36.28) is under the Throne of Allah
-		- **Sahih Al-Bukhari 7433 (Book  97, Hadith 60)**
+		- **Sahih al-Bukhari 7433 (Oneness, Uniqueness of Allah (Tawheed), Hadith 60)**
-	-
+	- The Sun prostrates underneath Allah's Throne
+		- **Sahih al-Bukhari 4802 (Prophetic Commentary on the Qur'an (Tafseer of the Prophet (pbuh))**